kanthakdominik/timeline_angular/README.md

 The Timeline application will be available at <http://localhost:4200>

-**Or alternatively production server**
+**Or alternatively run theproduction server**
    ```bash
    npm install
    ```

-Then the application will run on simple server and will be available at<http://localhost:8080>
+Then the application will run on simple server and will be available at <http://localhost:8080>